Down in Kashmir, Pakistan now looks to dish out trouble in naxal land, North East

 India hopes Pakistan would become a 'normal' neighbour: Jaishankar

-Intelligence Bureau officials have also advised the police of several states to keep a very close watch on sleeper cells and terror modules of groups such as the Jaish-e-Mohammad, Lashkar-e-Tayiba, Students Islamic Movement of India, Islamic State and the Harkat-ul-Mujahideen, Bangladesh.
+IB officials have also advised the police of several states to keep a very close watch on sleeper cells and terror modules of groups such as the Jaish-e-Mohammad, Lashkar-e-Tayiba, Students Islamic Movement of India, Islamic State and the Harkat-ul-Mujahideen, Bangladesh.

 There has been plenty of chatter in the past couple of days and these groups are trying to activate their modules with an intention of striking.
-Groups from Pakistan will look to strike in the cities in a bid to avenge the decision on Article 370, an Intelligence Bureau official tells OneIndia.
+Groups from Pakistan will look to strike in the cities in a bid to avenge the decision on Article 370, an IB official tells OneIndia.